 These guys saved their best for last.

 Ohio State's defense: I could probably give helmet stickers to five Buckeyes defenders, but I need to spread the wealth a bit.
 Ohio State's defense forced five turnovers, converting one for a touchdown, in its 21-10 victory against Michigan.
-Individual standouts included safeties Kurt Coleman and Jermale Hines, cornerback Devon Torrence, defensive end Cameron Heyward, linebackers Brian Rolle and Ross Homan and defensive tackle John Simon.
+Individual standouts included safeties Kurt Coleman and Jermale Hines, cornerback Devon Torrence, defensive end Cameron Heyward and linebackers Brian Rolle, Ross Homan and John Simon.

 Penn State QB Daryll Clark: After two uncharacteristic performances, Clark stepped up big in Penn State's spanking of Michigan State.
 The senior completed 19 of 27 passes for 310 yards with four touchdowns and no interceptions as he spread the ball to eight different players.

 Purdue QB Joey Elliott: If Clark doesn't win first-team All-Big Ten quarterback, it should go to Elliott.
 He made the most of his senior season and finished with a big win against Indiana, completing 21 of 29 passes for 205 yards and four touchdowns in the win.

 Northwestern QB Mike Kafka and WR Andrew Brewer: Three years ago, they competed for the starting quarterback job and lost out to C.J.
 Bacher.
 On Saturday against Wisconsin, they hooked up six times for 102 yards and two touchdowns.
 Kafka finished 26-of-41 for 325 yards and no interceptions.

 Iowa's defense: Another team effort from the Hawkeyes, who shut out Minnesota for the second straight year.
 All four starting defensive linemen recorded tackles for loss, and linebackers Pat Angerer and Troy Johnson stepped up in a big way as Iowa inched closer to a BCS at large berth.